Discover Types of Hats for Every Lifestyle

 Ball CapMade popular as a cap worn by baseball players, the cap is actually worn by a much wider audience.
 The long visor in the front ensures that people can see, but their eyes are protected from direct sunlight.

-Beanie/Knitted/ Stocking CapAssociated with winter and skiing, these caps are flimsy because they are designed to keep the head and ears warm.
+Beanie / Knitted / Stocking CapAssociated with winter and skiing, these caps are designed to keep the head and ears warm.
 They are form-fitting, so they stay on a person’s head, regardless of strong winds.
-There is no brim or visor – it is not meant to block light.
+There is no brim or visor.
+It is not meant to block light.

 BeretA familiar hat associated with the French, the beret is usually made of acrylic, cotton, or wool.
 It has a stem at the top, making it similar in appearance to an acorn top.